Venezuela's Maduro to visit China to re-engage amid China-West tensions | Headlines

 - Venezuela Rb

-Venezuela's President Nicolas Maduro will visit China from Friday, China's foreign ministry said, marking renewed engagement between the two countries as Beijing's ties sour with Western capitals.
+Venezuela's President Nicolas Maduro will visit China from Friday, Beijing said, marking renewed engagement between the two countries as China's ties sour with Western capitals.
 Energy investment and debt repayment issues are likely to be a focus of the Sept.
 8-14 visit.
 China, the world's largest importer of crude oil, is Venezuela's largest creditor and a major player in the country's oil industry, which has the world's largest proven reserves.

-Maduro's arrival will follow meetings between a Venezuelan delegation, including the country's vice president and oil minister, and Chinese officials including Foreign Minister Wang Yi in Shanghai and Beijing earlier this week，according to China's foreign ministry.
-"China-Venezuela relations have withstood the test of changes in the international situation and have remained rock-solid.
-Political mutual trust between the two countries has become increasingly strong," Chinese foreign ministry spokesperson Mao Ning told a regular press conference on Friday.
+Maduro's arrival will follow meetings between a Venezuelan delegation, including the country's vice president and oil minister, and Chinese officials including Foreign Minister Wang Yi and Vice President Han Zheng in Beijing and Shanghai earlier this week，according to China's foreign ministry.
+The two countries "closely coordinate and cooperate in international and regional affairs, firmly support each other, and jointly oppose hegemonism and unilateralism," China's Vice President Han Zheng told the Venezuelan delegation, according to a report from Chinese state media outlet CCTV on Friday.

-Venezuelan Vice President Delcy Rodriguez said in a post on X on Friday that the two governments were strengthening bilateral relations, and expanding "strategic cooperation and international joint work, in favour of peace and respect for the principles and purposes of the UN Charter."
-Washington and Caracas have long been at odds and while the Biden administration has made overtures toward easing sanctions against Venezuela, Beijing's decision to host Maduro coincides with a G20 summit in New Delhi this weekend, which Chinese President Xi Jinping will not attend.
+Venezuelan Vice President Delcy Rodriguez said in a post on X on Friday that the two governments were strengthening relations and cooperation in favour of peace.
+Washington and Caracas have long been at odds though the Biden administration has made overtures toward easing sanctions against Venezuela.
+Beijing's decision to host Maduro coincides with a G20 summit in New Delhi this weekend, which Chinese President Xi Jinping will not attend.

 Maduro last visited China in 2018, when he met with Xi in Beijing.
 OIL AND DEBT